dascritch/cpu-audio/CONTRIBUTING.md

  - You may be have a disability and you're using some accessibility tools… You're super useful !
 For sure, I missed something important for you.
  - Perhaps you can help me on translations, the design or the logos.
  - Install in your own website, test, note the bugs, [report them in the issues section of the repo](https://github.com/dascritch/cpu-audio/issues).
 If you're not enough GitHub savvy, you can [write me via this page](https://cpu.dascritch.net/pages/CPU-Audio-Player)
- - If you can, test on your computer with a local server.
-In a shell opened in the directory of cpu-audio code :
- 	- PHP (for local testing) : `php -S 0.0.0.0:8000`
- 	- Node.js : `npx http-server .`
- 	- Python : `python -m http.server`  (check your python version, 3+)

 If you are a developer